knative/docs/docs/serving/services/using-queue-extensions.md

         --annotation qpoption.knative.dev/testgate-config-sender=Joe
     ```

 After the Service has been created, Knative propagates the annotations to the podSpec of the Service deployment.
-When a Service pod is created, the Queue Proxy sidecar will mount a volume that contains the pod annotations and activate the `testgate` extension (if such an extension is available in the Queue Proxy image).
-The `testgate` extension will than be configured with the configuration: `{ sender: "Joe", response: "CU"}`.
+When a Service pod is created, the Queue Proxy sidecar will mount a volume that contains the pod annotations and activate the `testgate` extension.
+This occurs if the `testgate` extension is available in the Queue Proxy image.
+The `testgate` extension will then be configured with the configuration: `{ sender: "Joe", response: "CU"}`.